Box Hill Highlights

-- 14kms east of Melbourne’s CBD
+- 14 kms east of Melbourne’s CBD

-- an extensive mix of housing options
+- An extensive mix of housing options

-- strong transport links
+- Strong transport links

-- sought after education
+- Sought after education

-- excellent recreational amenities
+- Excellent recreational amenities

 In 1871 Box Hill had a population of 154 and relied on orchards, vineyards and mixed farming.
 Fast forward to today, and you’ll find a major commercial centre and transport hub for the mid-eastern suburbs.

 Box Hill is also notable for its diverse culture.
 It has a significant population of Asian residents, particularly Chinese.
-The diverse culture and range of dining options makes it a destination that is favored by locals and many from outside the immediate area.
+The diverse culture and range of dining options make it a destination that is favoured by locals and many from outside the immediate area.

-Shopping facilities are also favorable with Box Hill Central offering an array of variety stores, 2 supermarkets, and popular fresh food options.
+Shopping facilities are also favourable with Box Hill Central offering an array of variety stores, two supermarkets, and popular fresh food options.
 There is a range of retail stores including Asian grocers peppered amongst restaurants in the surrounding streets of Whitehorse Road, Station Street, and Carrington Road.
 Box Hill North and South also offer numerous smaller strip shopping precincts and Westfield Doncaster is easily accessible via Station Street and Tram Road.

 The infrastructure in Box Hill is a major drawcard.
 It houses the newly redeveloped Box Hill Hospital as well as Eastern Epworth plus an extensive number of medical and specialist suites.
-The transport links are superb with Box Hills interchange offering trains, trams and a large number of bus routes.
+The transport links are superb with Box Hill’s interchange offering trains, trams and a large number of bus routes.
 Education is accessible with the tightly zoned Box Hill High School attracting families to the area, Our Lady of Sion College and Kingswood College providing private schooling options and Box Hill Institute offering a wide range of courses at differing levels.
 Hays International College offers a range of certificate and diploma courses predominantly to international students, again making Box Hill an attractive suburb for Asian nationals.

-Parks and Recreation
+Parks and recreation